tingletech/md5s3stash/README.md

   -h, --help            show this help message and exit -b [BUCKET_BASE], --bucket_base [BUCKET_BASE]
+                        this must be a unique name in all of AWS S3 -s [{simple,multivalue}], --bucket_scheme [{simple,multivalue}]
                         this must be a unique name in all of AWS S3 -t TEMPDIR, --tempdir TEMPDIR
                         if your files might be large, make sure this is on a big disk
   -w, --warnings        show python `DeprecationWarning`s supressed by default --loglevel LOGLEVEL
+  -u USERNAME, --username USERNAME
+                        username for downloads requiring BasicAuth -p PASSWORD, --password PASSWORD
+                        password for downloads requiring BasicAuth
 ```

 ## Library use